rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 For example, if your study of biology leads you to conclude that gender is a man-made social construct, and that a man can transition into a woman, then you are not participating in an angelic spirit, you are participating in a demonic spirit.

 The world is full of spirits.
-We are living in the midst of spirits, angelic and demonic, everywhere we look.
+We are living in the midst of spirits, angelic and demonic.
+It is everywhere we look.